-- Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (2023), Working Together to Safeguard Children (2018), Key statutory and non statutory guidance and any locally agreed inter agency procedures. - The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Clare Sutton.
-We have a deputy designated safeguarding lead (s), Debbie Smith to ensure there is always appropriate cover for this role.
+- Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (2024), Working Together to Safeguard Children (2023), Key statutory and non-statutory guidance and any locally agreed inter-agency procedures. - 5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Clare Sutton.
+We have deputy designated safeguarding lead, Debbie Smith, to ensure there is always appropriate cover for this role.
 We also have additional staff who have completed the DSL training.
-These staff are Elaine McGunigall, Felicity Salisbury, Johanna Flynn and Leanne Brown.
+These staff are Sarah Murphy, Felicity Salisbury, and Leanne Brown.

 The responsibilities of all Designated Safeguarding Lead are described in detail Appendix A.